 Form 1099-B for reporting precious metals transactions to the IRS.
 The 1099 series is a set of forms used to report profits earned by non-corporate salespeople.
 They allow the IRS to prevent many cases of tax evasion.
 As an investor, you should keep in mind that capital gains are taxed at a different rate, much lower, than labor income.

+To learn more about how to properly handle Gold IRA rollovers, check out our comprehensive Gold IRA rollovers guide.
 This is called capital gains tax.
 And since gold is an investment asset, when you sell your gold and make a profit, it's taxed as capital gains.
 However, depending on how you've held your gold, you'll have to pay taxes at the ordinary capital gains rate or at an overall rate of 28%.
 One of the purposes of the IRS Form 1099-B is for a precious metals dealer to declare profits from sales to its customers of any of the precious metals on the IRS's list of reportable items.

 The IRS considers that any benefit a customer obtains by selling their precious metal assets is taxable and subject to capital gains taxes.
 If you invested in gold and sold it for profit, you're probably looking for ways to minimize your taxes.
 The International Council on Tangible Assets (ICTA) has published guidelines according to which precious metals transactions must be reported to the IRS based on negotiations with the IRS.
 Failure to comply with reporting requirements may result in the IRS issuing monetary fines or even criminal charges against the precious metals dealer and the customer.